gvwilson/fiction/iffy/index.md

 "What now?"
 Uncle Jack demanded.

-"Some kind multipath radar rig," Wales muttered.
+"They're using some kind of multipath radar rig," Wales muttered.

 "Is that bad?"
 Iffy asked anxiously.

-"It means they can tell someone's looking at them, but they can't have a lock.
+"It means they can tell someone is looking at them, but they won't be able to get a lock.
 I hope," Wales amended grimly.
 The *Taroona*'s outline suddenly came into focus as the drone got close enough for its tiny core to see through the ship's dazzle.

-"She's murder in high heels an a corset," Uncle Jack growled.
+"She's murder in high heels an' a corset," Uncle Jack growled.
-The stubby frames of railguns bristled at her bow and stern.
+The stubby frames of railguns bristled at her bow and stern, freed from whatever disguise had concealed them while the ship was docked in Halley.
-The large tube amidships had to be some sort of EM pulse cannon, Iffy guessed---at least, that's what it would be if this was a sim.
+The large tube amidships had to be some sort of EM pulse cannon, Iffy guessed—at least, that's what it would be if this was a sim.
 But the most frightening thing was what *wasn't* there: no flag, no call numbers, nothing to give her any sort of identity.
 Not even her name,
-so defiantly displayed when she was tied up in Halley.
+so defiantly displayed when she was tied up in port.
 She was hunting now,
 not swaggering.

 Without warning the display went blank.
-"What now?"
+"What happened?"
 Uncle Jack demanded as the image re-formed.

 "Laser burst," Wales said curtly.
 "The drone's core is shielded,